ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 understand any dependent functions.

 A data center is an example of a controlled environment, which often deploys fabrics with rich signalling from switches to endpoints.
-Furthermore, an operator can often limit the number of operating congestion controls.
-Many data centers are characterized by very low latencies (< 2 ms) and can support specific workloads (e.g., that introduce bursty traffic where many nodes complete a task at the same time).

 In evaluating a new proposal for use in a controlled environment, the IETF needs to understand the usage, e.g., how the usage is scoped to the controlled environment,